Maryland Route 26: Eldersburg to Baltimore

 MD 26 passes through the hamlet of Harrisonville and expands to a five-lane road with a center turn lane at Deer Park Road at the west end of Randallstown, where the highway passes the Choate House next to Wildwood Park.
 The state highway intersects Old Court Road before entering the suburb of Milford Mill, where the highway meets Rolling Road.
 MD 26 expands to a divided highway shortly before its partial cloverleaf interchange with Interstate 695 (Baltimore Beltway).
 The state highway has a center turn lane within Lochearn, where the highway crosses Gwynns Falls and enters the city of Baltimore.
 Here, the highway's name changes to Liberty Heights Avenue.
 MD 26 meets the western end of Northern Parkway and passes through Powder Mill Park just east of the city line.
 The highway passes Howard Park P.S.
-218 in the Howard Park neighborhood and Forest Park High School in the Forest Park area of the city, where the highway expands to a six-lane divided boulevard and continues through Ashburton, the site of Hanlon Park and Lake Ashburton.
+218 in the Howard Park neighborhood and south of Forest Park High School in the Forest Park area of the city, where the highway expands to a six-lane divided boulevard and continues through Ashburton, the site of Hanlon Park and Lake Ashburton.
 MD 26 crosses over CSX's Hanover Subdivision railroad line just west of Druid Park Drive and Baltimore City Community College.
 The highway passes between Liberty Square and the Mondawmin neighborhood— the latter the site of Mondawmin Mall, the Mondawmin station of MTA Maryland's Baltimore Metro SubwayLink, and Coppin State University— before reaching its eastern terminus at MD 140 (Reisterstown Road).
 Liberty Heights Avenue continues east as an unnumbered street to MD 129 (Auchentoroly Terrace) at Druid Hill Park.
 There is no left turn from eastbound MD 26 to northbound MD 140; that movement is made via Liberty Heights Avenue and MD 129 or by Druid Park Drive.